-1. Differentiate between what an environmental scientist and an environmentalist does.
-In which person are you more likely to see bias?

-Environmental scientists study the natural world to describe how environmental systems work, and to describe our interactions with the environment.
-Environmentalists strive to protect the environment through various means: by raising awareness, lobbying politicians, etc. You are more likely to see bias in an environmentalist, as scientists try to be as objective as possible (5-6).

-- 2. Respond to the following prompts. - a.
-Define the word interdisciplinary.
+- 1. Differentiate between what an environmental scientist and an environmentalist does.
+In which person are you more likely to see bias? - Environmental scientists study the natural world to describe how environmental systems work, and to describe our interactions with the environment.
+Environmentalists strive to protect the environment through various means: by raising awareness, lobbying politicians, etc. You are more likely to see bias in an environmentalist, as scientists try to be as objective as possible (5-6). - 2.
+Define the word interdisciplinary, and describe, using some examples, how it applies to the study of the environment.
+Think of additional examples to add to the ones listed in the textbook.

-Interdisciplinary: of or relating to more than one branch of knowledge.

-b.
-Using examples, describe how it applies to the study of the environment.

-Students will give some examples from the textbook, such as ecology, earth science, chemistry, economics, etc. (6).

-c.
-Think of additional examples of disciplines that relate to environmental study to add to the ones listed in the textbook.

-Additional examples include social sciences, law, ethics, physics, etc.

-d.
 Are you taking any other courses this year that could be classified as interdisciplinary?
-Give one example, listing the disciplines that relate to the course.

-Answers will vary regarding other courses the student is taking, but many courses could be considered interdisciplinary.
-For example, a world history course will include geography, culture, politics, archaeology, etc.
+Give examples. - Interdisciplinary: of or relating to more than one branch of knowledge.
+Students will give some examples from the textbook, and add some additional examples, such as social sciences, law, ethics, physics, etc. (6).
+Answers will vary in regards to other courses the student is taking, but many courses could be considered interdisciplinary.